 Mali is one of the poorest countries in the world.
-Without access to safe water communities are unable to take their first essential step out of poverty.
+Without access to clean water communities are unable to take their first essential step out of poverty.

-people in Mali don't have access to safe water.
+4.5 million people in Mali do not have clean water.

-Over 4,500 children die every year from diarrhoea caused by unsafe water and poor sanitation in Mali.
+Over 4000 children under five die every year from diarrhoeal diseases caused by poor water and sanitation in Mali.

 Mali is a large, landlocked country in Western Africa, two thirds of which is desert.
 Despite exporting cotton and other resources across Africa and beyond, the country is one of the world's poorest.

-Irregular rainfall and political instability in Mali have left as many as 3.7 million people lacking safe water.
+Irregular rainfall and political instability in Mali have left as many as 4.5 million people lacking clean water.

 The sanitation situation is even worse.
-Over 12 million people don't have access to a proper toilet – 75% of the population.
-Coupled with poor hygiene, this crisis kills over 4,500 children under five every year because of diarrhoeal diseases caused by poor water and sanitation.
+Over 12 million people don't have access to a proper toilet.
+Coupled with poor hygiene, this crisis kills over 4,000 children under five every year because of diarrhoeal diseases caused by poor water and sanitation.

 Work is hard to find and many people lack a basic education.
 Even when employment opportunities are available, in agriculture or fishing, there is little time to work or study after walking long distances for water.

 WaterAid has been working in Mali since 2000.
-Over the last decade we have worked with local partners and influenced decision-makers to help more than 205,000 people access safe water and more than 208,000 people access safe sanitation.
+Over the last decade we have worked with local partners and influenced decision-makers to help more than 205,000 people access clean water and more than 208,000 people access decent sanitation.

 We support communities in urban areas to construct communal tapstands and carry out repairs where necessary.
 In rural areas, villages are taught how to deepen and protect their hand-dug wells against contamination.